Depending on your goals, hypnosis can consume a significant amount of time each day. Or almost none at all.

 So that’s all there is to it.

-Depending on the nature of the hypnosis in question, the amount you should do it can range from all the time for things like micro-mindfulness and building component skills for being a hypnotist, to once or twice a day for self-hypnosis and listening to recordings.
+Depending on the nature of the hypnosis in question, the amount you should do it can range from all the time for things like micro-mindfulness and building component skills for being a hypnotist, to once or twice a day for self-hypnosis and safely listening to hypnosis recordings.